random532/brut/README.md

 3. What are the dependencies?<br>
-gtk3 and sudo. "pkg install gtk3" is recommended, since it is large.<br><br>
+gtk3 and sudo. "pkg install gtk3" is recommended, since that one is large.<br><br>

 4. Is it safe? <br>
 In general, it translates mouse clicks into shell commands.<br>